 Creating the momentum required to produce consistently high-level performance is a delicate process.
 It’s something that must be cultivated and nurtured daily through disciplined adherence to one’s craft.
 Doing so ensures the proper velocity needed for a player to instinctually perform at the highest possible level during a game.

-One of the most effective ways to do this is through a multi-level pre-game player development approach that primes emotional frequency, position-specific skill-development and mental focus.
+One of the most effective ways to do this is through a multi-level pre-game player development approach that primes the mind in a position-specific skill-development way.
 Pairing these approaches has been shown to influence in-game production upwards.
 Here is how.

 Pre-Game Holistic Player Development

-Employing a pre-game 5-minute energy optimization technique that sleuths out mental and emotional discord can reap dividends come game time.
-Whether driven by the player or implemented by the hybrid player development coach, leveraging Energy Psychology techniques to reset performance fast is a great way to give a team an edge.
+Employing a pre-game routine that prepares the mind can reap dividends come game time.
+Whether driven by the player or implemented by the player development coach, or coaching staff, leveraging mental performance techniques to reset performance fast is a great way to give a team an edge.

-The five-minute period directly before the on-court skill work begins is a great time to do this.
-Integrating the technique within on-court work helps the player begin to learn how to pair their game and their emotional management together.
+The time period directly before the on-court skill work begins is a great time to do this.
+Integrating the technique within on-court skill work helps the player begin to learn how to pair their mental focus game and with their basketball game.
 Making this a component of the pre-game routine gives the player extra repetition for how to do it in a game.

-Once the deeper level of the athlete is primed, getting right into player specific skill development is next.
-The goal here should be to help the player find a rhythm, performance flow, and good feeling; Basically, a skill-development routine that grooves the player.
+Once an athlete is mentally prepared, getting right into player specific skill development should come next.
+The goal here is to help the player find a rhythm, performance flow, and good feeling; basically, a skill-development routine that grooves the player.

-Each player generally has a routine that they like to employ pre-game.
-For wings, it may be a combination of spot-shooting, off-ball cuts, and short clock pick and roll action is best.
-For Bigs it maybe a finishing around the rim package, mid-range catch and shoot and pick and roll action.
-For point guards, PNRs, spot-shooting and their favorite move, and counter-series could help facilitate the desired rhythm.
+This being said, each player generally has a routine that they like to employ pre-game.
+For wings, it may be a combination of spot-shooting, off-ball cuts, and short clock pick and roll action.
+For bigs, it maybe a finishing around the rim package, mid-range catch and shoot and pick and roll action.
+For point guards, PNRs, spot-shooting, and their favorite move, and counter-series could help facilitate the desired rhythm.

 The intensity to which players go through their pre-game work is another intriguing piece.